Caldghan History, Family Crest & Coats of Arms

 The surname Caldghan was first found in Cambridgeshire at Coldham, a hamlet in Elm civil parish, part of the Fenland district.
 Coldham Estate in Cambridgeshire is a co-op farm today but Roman remains can be found there giving evidence to ancient Roman farms from late-Roman fenland settlements.
 The name is derived from the Old English word "cald" meaning "cold" and "ham" meaning "homestead."
 Coldham Hall is a Grade I listed building which was built in 1574 for Sir Robert Rookwood.

-Important Dates for the Caldghan family
+Early History of the Caldghan family

 This web page shows only a small excerpt of our Caldghan research.
 Another 136 words (10 lines of text) covering the years 1510, 1600, 1046, 1147, 1397, 1430, 1433, 1561, 1455 and 1487 are included under the topic Early Caldghan History in all our PDF Extended History products and printed products wherever possible.